Th3AnG3L/Azeroth-StartUp/README.md

 - AI BOT Support - Not Done 0%
 - Sounds Notifications - Not Done 0%
 - Send Email Notifications - Not Done 2% (Using Outlook default build to send)
-- Detect and Log Server Errors and Crash Issues - Not Done 0%
-- Auto-Restart Server Application on Crash - Not Done 0%

 ## RoadMap